perente/ITU-Graduation-Project/README.md

 Hyperledger Fabric is used as the blockchain platform because it provides permissioned network support, role-based access control, and a strong fit for institutional workflows.
 The system is designed to support multiple students, companies, and faculty units under university governance while providing secure, traceable, and controlled multi-party approval for internship agreements.

+## Project Report

+A detailed explanation of the system architecture, implementation choices, and evaluation results is provided in `GraduationProject_FinalReport.pdf`.

 ## Quick Start

 1. Install dependencies in `backend/`, `frontend/`, and `chaincode/`.